 - 1. Disciplinary conference.

 - 2. Withholding of privileges.

 - 3. Seizure of contraband.

 - 4. Suspension from school and all school activities.
-A suspended student is prohibited from being on school grounds.
+A suspended student is prohibited from being on school grounds or attending after school activities or evening events.

 - 5. Suspension of bus riding privileges.

 - 6. Expulsion from school and all school-sponsored activities and events for a definite time period.
 An expelled student is prohibited from being on school grounds.

-- 7. Notifying juvenile authorities or other law enforcement whenever the conduct involves criminal activity

-- 8. Notifying parents/quardians.

-- 9. Temporary removal from the classroom.

-- 10. In-school detention for a period

-- 11. Saturday School provided the student's parent/guardian has been notified.
+- 7. Notifying juvenile authorities or other law enforcement whenever the conduct involves criminal activity - 8.
+Notifying parents/guardians. - 9.
+Temporary removal from the classroom. - 10.
+Placing the student on "Strict Probation" a notification that the student's behavior will be monitored closely so as to ensure that certain behaviors do not occur.
+The "Strict Probation" contract will outline consequences, up to and including, suspension or expulsion that will occur if the behavior continues. - 11.
+In-school detention for a period - 12.
+Saturday School provided the student's parent/guardian has been notified.